Xubuntu/wiki.xubuntu.org/Xubuntu-25.04-Release-Notes.md

 **Welcome to the Xubuntu 25.04 \"Plucky Puffin\" release notes!**

-Xubuntu 25.04 will be released on Thursday, April 17, 2025, and will be supported for nine months until January 2026.
+Xubuntu 25.04 was released on Thursday, April 17, 2025, and will be supported for nine months until January 2026.
 For general information and the latest updates for Xubuntu 25.04, check out the [release page](https://xubuntu.org/release/25-04) on xubuntu.org.